Andrew-Schwartz/crt-tpc-match/README.md

 # crt-tpc-match
 Matches SBND CRT tracks to wire hits in order to determine the ratio of real CRT hits to false CRT hits

-The main ROOT macro is `wires.cpp`.
+The main ROOT macro is `src/wires.cpp`.
 In ROOT, run `wires(n)` where n is the event number to look at, or -1 to look at all events.
 This macro assumes that there is a file named `hitdumper_tree.root` in the directory it is run from, and that the directory above that contains `WireDumpSBND.txt` and `StripDumpSBND.txt`.
 Config variables can be found near the top of the file.

  `OUTPUT`: controls whether the hits, track, etc are drawn.